As startup or business founders, we're visionaries.

 It's relatively easy to get a working capital loan in this present day, and there are plenty of options that can help your specific business.

 You can read more about working capital loans here and find some potential providers that may be able to help.
+(Side Note: Came across this good post on personal loan statistics in Australia which is worth checking as well).

 Seasonal highs and lows are another aspect of business that can affect your cash flow.